joergmlpts/btrfs-home-directory-snapshots/README.md

 # Snapshots for Home Directories on BTRFS

 Snapshot support for home directories on [btrfs](https://en.wikipedia.org/wiki/Btrfs).
-Btrfs is a filesystem that is based on b-trees and copy-on-write (COW).
-It supports snapshots which are created instantaneously and with virtually no additional disk space.
-Script `snapshot` implements these snapshots for regular home directories and also for home directories encrypted with ecryptfs.
+Btrfs is a file system that is based on b-trees and copy-on-write (COW).
+It supports snapshots which are created instantly and with virtually no additional disk space.
+This `snapshot` script implements these snapshots for regular home directories and also for home directories encrypted with ecryptfs.

-The script `snapshot` creates and deletes read-only snapshots of the home directory.
-These snapshots are stored either in directory `~/.snapshots/` or a subdirectory like `hourly` or `monthly` of `~/.snapshots/`.
-Each snapshot contains all the files and directories of the home directory from the time the snapshot was created.
-These read-only snapshots provide access to files which may have been modified or deleted after the snapshot was created.
-Snapshots are not a replacement for backups; they do not guard against hardware failures.
-Unlike btrfs snapshots taken with [timeshift](https://github.com/teejee2008/timeshift), the purpose is not to later restore the system with the snapshots.
-Home directory snapshots are mainly used to retrieve a bunch of files or directories that have since been changed or deleted.
+The `snapshot` script creates and deletes read-only snapshots of the home directory.
+These snapshots are stored either in the `~/.snapshots/` directory or a subdirectory like `hourly` or `monthly` of `~/.snapshots/`.
+Each snapshot contains all the files and directories in the home directory from the time the snapshot was taken.
+These read-only snapshots provide access to files that may have been modified or deleted since the snapshot was taken.
+Snapshots are not a replacement for backups; they do not protect against hardware failures.
+Unlike btrfs snapshots taken with [timeshift](https://github.com/teejee2008/timeshift), the purpose is not to later restore the system later.
+Home directory snapshots are mainly used to recover a set of files or directories that have since been changed or deleted.

-In order for these scripts to work, the `btrfs` file system needs to used for home directories.
-Different Linux distros differ in the file systems they install by default; many optionally support btrfs as well.
-Fedora 33 already uses btrfs as its default file system.
-Ubuntu allows to select btrfs at the time of installation.
+For these scripts to work, the `btrfs` filesystem must be used for home directories.
+Different Linux distributions differ in the file systems they install by default; many also support btrfs as an option.
+Fedora 33 already uses btrfs as the default file system.
+Ubuntu allows to select btrfs during installation.

 Btrfs snapshots can only be created from btrfs subvolumes.
-In order for the `snapshot` command to be usable, the home directory thus needs to be a btrfs subvolume.
-Script `home2subvolume` turns home directories into subvolumes.
+In order for the `snapshot` command to work, the home directory must be a btrfs subvolume.
+Script `home2subvolume` converts home directories into subvolumes.
 Fedora 33 supports home directories in btrfs subvolumes right out of the
-box: command `useradd --btrfs-subvolume-home ...` adds one for a new user.
+box: The command `useradd --btrfs-subvolume-home ...` adds one for a new user.

-These scripts `snapshot` and `home2subvolume` have been written for Ubuntu 20.04 and also tested on Fedora 33.
-They work on other Linux distros as well.
+The `snapshot` and `home2subvolume` scripts have been written for Ubuntu 20.04 and also tested on Fedora 33.
+They will work on other Linux distributions.

 ## Usage

-The first step is to turn one or more home directories into btrfs subvolumes.
-Script `home2subvolume` is called with one or more userids and it performs this conversion.
+The first step is to convert one or more home directories into btrfs subvolumes.
+The `home2subvolume` script is called with one or more usernames and it performs this conversion.
-Script `home2subvolume` needs to be run as root when the home directory to be converted is not in use.
+The `home2subvolume` script must be run as root and only when the home directory to be converted is not in use.
 A backup of the home directory is a good idea.

 This is an example.
 We add two test users, `test` and `etest`.
-Userid `test` has a regular home directory and `etest`'s home directory is encrypted with ecryptfs.
+User `test` has a regular home directory and `etest`'s home directory is encrypted with ecryptfs.

 ```
 $ sudo -i